slashben/cnf-wg/charter.md

 Each organization listed in the [interested parties document](interested-parties.md) has one vote.
 Interested parties can be added at any time, but must be added at least one week before any election to have a vote.
 Any contributor from an organization may cast the vote for that organization.
 Each organization can cast one vote for a co-chair candidate in each of the communities (Kubernetes (K8s) Community, Service Provider (SP) Community, and CNF Developer (Dev) Community), three total votes.
 Each organization can vote for as many tech leads as they see fit.

 The chair for each community will be elected using [Ranked Choice Voting](https://en.wikipedia.org/wiki/Ranked_voting).
-Tech leads must win at least 60% of the votes cast to be elected.

 <a name="independence"></a>
 ### Independence